JunShern/moral-uncertainty/docs/main.md

 ## Task

-Our dataset contains mix of clear-cut (wrong or not-wrong) and morally ambiguous scenarios where a first-person character describes actions they took in some setting.
+Our dataset contains a mix of clear-cut (wrong or not-wrong) and morally ambiguous scenarios where a first-person character describes actions they took in some setting.
 The scenarios are often long (usually multiple paragraphs, up to 2,000 words) and involve complex social dynamics.
 Each scenario has a label which indicates whether, according to commonsense moral judgments, the first-person character _should not_ have taken that action.